Summer Reading Course Site (My Westminster Login Required)

 The co-curriculum at Westminster College is a rich one.
 Student organizations that support your academic studies, service opportunities offered in and out of class, leadership opportunities, and internship experiences are only a few examples of all that is available to enhance and deepen your education at Westminster.
 Your introduction to the co-curriculum is "The Next Chapter", our summer reading program for all incoming first year students.
 The summer reading is a collaborative effort of the Division of Student Affairs and the Inquiry Program, and it provides an enjoyable way for our students to continue to hone their critical thinking skills during the summer through the exploration of a selected literary work.
 This summer, you will be reading The Immortal Life of Henrietta Lacks, a remarkable story of how the first human cell lines were developed for use in scientific research.
 The Immortal Life of Henrietta Lacks, which will be discussed during Fresh Start Orientation, was chosen, in part, because it illustrates and makes tangible several of the key themes of Inquiry 111.
 Additionally, the College will host an array of campus-wide co-curricular activities in connection with The Immortal Life of Henrietta Lacks such as expert panels and guest speakers.
 Elements of the book may also be a topic of discussion in select classes across campus.

-In July, we will send you the book, a reading guide, and instructions for completing an essay question on The Immortal Life of Henrietta Lacks that you will be required to submit at one of your first Fresh Start sessions in August.
+Over the summer, you will receive the book, a reading guide, and instructions for completing an essay question on The Immortal Life of Henrietta Lacks that you will be required to submit at one of your first Fresh Start sessions in August.

 Late in the summer, a Web site maintained by College Faculty members will be available.
 There, you will be able to further explore ideas in and perspectives on The Immortal Life of Henrietta Lacks.
 The Web site will also enable you to submit questions about the book to faculty members, who will respond to your inquires during the first three weeks of August.
 Watch the Westminster home page for further information.